 4. Why can't I post comments on this website?

 Generally, the discussion boards, forums, and comment threads attached to high-profile science websites are magnets for non-experts.
 As a result, they tend to be sources of misinformation, which runs counter to the very purpose of this website.
-For this reason, commenting on this website has been permanently turned off.
-To discuss aan article on this website, head on over to our official Facebook page.
+For this reason, commenting was never built into this website.

 5. What is Dr. Baird's area of expertise?

-Dr. Baird's PhD research focused on polarimetric electromagnetic scattering.
-He has also researched radar imaging, target recognition, and quantum cascade lasers.
-These research efforts pertain to the fields of electromagnetics, quantum theory, and solid state physics.
-Since Dr. Baird's area of expertise is physics, the posts on this website that deal with chemistry, biology, astronomy, and geology rely more on academic journals, textbooks, and institutional websites.
+Dr. Baird's research focuses on electromagnetic scattering, radar imaging, quantum cascade lasers, and quantum devices.
+Through his research, writing, and teaching, Dr. Baird has expertise in the areas of optics, photonics, electromagnetism, quantum physics, and relativity.
+Because Dr. Baird's overall area of expertise is physics, the posts on this website that deal with biology, chemistry, earth science, health, and space science rely heavily on academic journals, textbooks, and institutional websites.

 6. What is Dr. Baird's religion?